Ebonsignori/image-resize-upload-aws/README.md

 The original (not resized) image is saved as an uncompressed jpeg `image_name/image_name-original.jpg`. e.g. `IMG_123/IMG_123-original.jpg`

-If you'd like to change this pattern, adjust line 88 of [server.js](https://github.com/Ebonsignori/image-resize-upload-aws/blob/main/server.js#L88)
+If you'd like to change this pattern, adjust line 99 of [server.js](https://github.com/Ebonsignori/image-resize-upload-aws/blob/main/server.js#L99)

+Each image is saved with a max-age cache control header of one year (effecively no-expire).
+If you plan on changing the image at any path you may want to shorten this.